-The Eagle Ski Club was founded by a group of British skiers staying at the very large Palace Hotel in the very small Swiss resort of Maloja (up the valley from St Moritz, and on the pass between the Engadine and Bregalia regions) in 1925.
+Next year, the Eagle Ski Club will reach its 100th anniversary: it was founded by a group of British skiers staying at the very large Palace Hotel in the very small Swiss resort of Maloja (up the valley from St Moritz, and on the pass between the Engadine and Bregalia regions) in 1925.

 Planning is underway for a number of special events and activities throughout 2025 to celebrate the centenary, to look both back on a century of ski-touring, and forward to the future.
 It is hoped that as many members as possible, young, old, recently-joined, and veterans of decades of touring with the club, will be able to participate in one or more events.

 A special working group, co-ordinated by the club's Archivist, John Barnard, is currently planning for them, and a survey to assess members' interest in different ideas was carried out in the late summer of 2023.
 A report on its results is available here.
 The views expressed in it, along with informal soundings taken at other club events (such as this year's Argentiere meet) are being used to help plan the events to be held.

 Those with some degree of definiteness so far include: